Blueberry Compote

 Serving Ideas and Perfect Pairings for Your Blueberry Compote

-What if my compote is too thick?
+What if my compote is too runny?
+How do I fix it?

 If you’ve ever found yourself buying berries on a whim, you know the thrill of spontaneous purchases.
 Sometimes they’re on sale, other times they look so enticing that you can’t resist.
 Occasionally, you might just be in the mood for berries.
 It’s a carefree approach because you know they won’t go to waste.
 If you don’t end up devouring them by the handful, you can make this sugar-free Blueberry Compote.
 It’s an easy recipe that transforms ripe berries into a rich, flavorful sauce - one that’s equally good spooned over yogurt or pancakes, or even enjoyed straight from the jar.